OTL: Michigan State secrets extend far beyond Larry Nassar case

 Thompson says someone in the city attorney's office told her not to talk to the media or to anyone at Michigan State about the incident, so she did not report it to university officials.
 Meyers says he doesn't recall ever having talked to Thompson and that he never discouraged victims from discussing their case with others.

-Walton, now an assistant coach with the NBA G League's Agua Caliente Clippers in Ontario, California, told Outside the Lines that he never made any physical contact with Thompson and called it a "false accusation."
+Walton, an assistant coach with the NBA G League's Agua Caliente Clippers in Ontario, California, told Outside the Lines that he never made any physical contact with Thompson and called it a "false accusation."
 He says he could not recall exactly what Izzo said about the matter.
+On Friday evening, Walton was placed on administrative leave "pending further investigation."?

 According to the report -- a letter from Allswede, the university sexual assault counselor, to campus administrators that detailed allegations of sexual assaults on campus -- the incident occurred in April 2010.
 Allswede wrote that the woman's parents decided to report the incident to Hollis because the woman had become concerned after "hearing that the same men attempted an assault on another student co-worker in a similar manner."